-Salt Lake City movers want you to know of the additional requirements that must be fulfilled in order to qualify for moving tax deductions; such as: having worked full-time for at least 39 weeks during the first 12 months after your move.
+Our Salt Lake City movers can explain the additional requirements that must be fulfilled in order to qualify for moving tax deductions, such as having worked full-time for at least 39 weeks during the first 12 months after your move.
 Your employer also cannot reimburse you for the moving expenses.
-If you meet these requirements, there are some of the things that you can deduct:
+If you meet these requirements, this list of deductible moving expenses will be a good reference:

 - Car.
 Using your own car to move comes with some perks.
 You can deduct gas and oil costs (just keep the receipts), and the standard mileage rate of 20 cents per mile.

 - Movers.
 The cost of packing and moving all of your belongings, as well as the cost of shipping pets or cars are all tax deductible.